Flag of Saudi Arabia: Design

 'There is no god but God; Muhammad is the Messenger of God.'

-The flag's green represents Islam, and the sword stands for safety and justice.
+The flag's green background represents Islam, and the sword stands for safety and justice.

 The flag is manufactured with identical obverse and reverse sides, to ensure the shahada reads correctly, from right to left, from either side.
 The sword also points to the left on both sides, in the direction of the script.

 The usual color of the flag's green was approximated by Album des pavillons as Pantone 330 C, while the color used on flags at United Nations is approximately Pantone 349.
 At the 2012 London Olympics, Pantone 355 was used.

+The King Abdulaziz Foundation for Research and Archives (Darah) has clarified that attributing the Saudi flag's design to Hafiz Wahba is a common mistake.
+Darah stated that the design evolved from the First Saudi State until it was finalized by the Shura Council and officially approved by King Abdulaziz.

+Design description

+The background of the flag is green (Pantone 3425C or Pantone 19-6026 TCX) with the Shahada (in the Thuluth script) and sword drawn in white.
+The Shahada is 24 units long and 8 units wide, and the sword is centered with the length of 18 units.
+There is a dot next to the handle of said sword.
+The total length of the flag is 48 units, and the total width is 32 units with a ratio of 2:3 (width:length).